OSU-HPCC/example_submission_scripts/compiling_and_running/README.md

 Serial
 ======
->We will begin by looking at the serial (also known as single core) version of Hello World.
+We will begin by looking at the serial (also known as single core) version of Hello World.
 This is the Hello World program written in the C language.
 All the program does is output `Hello World` to the screen.
 It runs on one single processor core of a single computer.

 * Begin by moving into the serial directory

         cd serial

 * If you want, take a look at the code.

         cat hello_world_serial.c

 * Compile the program using make

          make

-alternatively
+* Alternatively, in case you don't use makefiles

          gcc hello.c -o hello

 * Submit the job (you can see inside the submit script by using `cat hello_world_serial.pbs`).

         qsub hello_world_serial.pbs